The Straight Poop: Making Sense of Your Dog’s Business

-Even though your dog may be number one in your heart, dealing with their number two may not always be a walk in the park.
+Even though your dog might be number one in your heart, dealing with their number two may not always be a walk in the park.
 We’ve all dealt with messy poops and some owners assume it’s just an unavoidable unpleasantness.
 It’s just what dogs do, right?
 Wrong.
 You can actually help your dog achieve better poops.
 In large part, it comes down to the food, because when your dog’s diet is right, you’ll see the difference.
 So let’s explore a few facts about dog nutrition and the quality and appearance of their waste.

 Not All Poop is Created Equal

 When you take a moment to think about it (and we don’t really blame you if you haven’t), it makes complete sense that the condition of a dog's poop is determined by their size and what they're being fed.
 When dogs eat, they absorb the nutrients and minerals from the food while the remainder is what you clean up.
 (Lucky you!)
-So if your dog poops frequently or copiously, you may want to consider their diet - both how much you’re feeding her and your choice of food.
+So if your dog poops frequently or copiously, you may want to consider their diet - both how much you’re feeding them and your choice of food.
 By understanding how your dog's body processes and utilizes certain ingredients, you can supply them with the essentials.A quality diet

 Unfortunately, a lot of manufacturers that make dog food add fillers like corn, soy or additives like cellulose (AKA sawdust) to reduce production costs.
 Because these fillers don't contain much nutritional content, they pass right through your best friend, which means your pooch may not be getting what their body really needs.
 Moreover, because dogs have very sensitive digestive systems that aren't designed to process these fillers, the poop may be very messy and hard to clean up.More nutrition, less waste